homerhanumat/gccs/public/faq.md

 Honestly, no, the minor doesn't provide enough technical background for that.
 On the other hand, some of the top software developers in the world did not major in Computer
-Science: instead they studied thing that interested them at the time--art, music, literature, political science, etc.  Some of them moved gradually into programming as they saw how much these fields now depend upon it.
+Science: instead they studied things that interested them at the time--art, music, literature, political science, etc.  Some of them moved gradually into programming as they saw how much these fields now depend upon it.
 Others joined technical firms in a non-technical capacity and gradually got drawn in by the fascination of computing.